 Should be divided into sections: Introduction, Materials and Methods, Results, and Discussion.

 Priority will be given to work that addresses a topic of current interest.
-Further advice on suitability is available from the Reviews Editor Mr Rohit Kulkarni (firstname.lastname@example.org)
+For further advice on suitability please contact Stella Crank: firstname.lastname@example.org

 These should have 800-1000 words and up to ten references.
 A single author is preferred.
 Submissions may be subjected to peer review and the Editors retain the right to alter textual style.